Fit

 SKU map / variable panels / proof control

-A format system for brands launching many flavors, markets, finishes, and variant rules at once.
+A format system for brands launching many flavors, sizes, claims, regions, or seasonal variants.

 Best for